Wŏn Kyun: Conflict with Yi Sun-sin and Royal Favor

+Defeat at Chilcheollyang

+As Commander-in-Chief, Won Gyun rejoiced at Yi's downfall but lacked strategic vision.
+Though brave in personal combat, his reckless nature made him a poor leader.
+He quarreled with subordinates and failed to maintain discipline.

+Forced into battle by court pressure, Won Gyun led the fleet into several costly encounters in mid-1597, suffering attrition and loss of ships.
+Finally, on July 14–16, his fleet of over 100 ships was caught by surprise at Chilcheollyang by a massive Japanese force.
+Exhausted, poorly disciplined, and unprepared, the Joseon navy collapsed.
+Most ships and men were destroyed including Yi Eok-gi (Naval Commander of Jeolla Right Province) and Choi Ho (Naval Commander of Chungcheong Province).

-At the Battle of Chilchonryang, most of Joseon Navy's ships were destroyed.
-Wŏn was considered to be killed in action while running away, when his brother was killed during this battle.
-Only the small detachment of twelve warships under the command of admiral Pae Sŏl – who refused to participate and fled even before the battle began – survived.
+Wŏn was considered to be killed in action at Chuwonpo while running away, when his brother was killed during this battle.
+He was 57 years old.
+From over 130 warships and 13,000 men, only the small detachment of twelve warships under the command of admiral Pae Sŏl – who refused to participate and fled even before the battle began – survived.
 Every other ship in the combat was destroyed or disabled, along with almost all of the Joseon navy line officers and many capable mid-level commanders.

-Aftermath

-The battle opened the route for the Japanese to advance to the Yellow Sea, and Todo devised a plan to attack Hanyang from land and sea with Katō Kiyomasa and Konishi Yukinaga.
+The battle opened the route for the Japanese to advance to the Yellow Sea threatening Jeolla Province directly, and Todo devised a plan to attack Hanyang from land and sea with Katō Kiyomasa and Konishi Yukinaga.
 However, Japan's hopes were crushed again by Yi Sun-sin's return at the Battle of Myeongnyang, which would decide the winner of the devastating war.
-Despite any historical controversy, Wŏn Kyun and Yi Sun-sin received commendations following their deaths.